We look at what steps you may be able to implement to minimise the impact of the COVID-19 outbreak on your business.

 Coronavirus Business Interruption Loan Scheme

-The scheme will be delivered by the British Business Bank and, as well as business loans, there are many other types of finance supported by the programme, depending on the provider.
+CBILS will also be delivered by the British Business Bank and, as well as business loans, there are many other types of finance supported by the programme, depending on the provider.
 You can find out what type of finance is provided on the British Business Bank partner page.

 For further information regards availability of finance products and eligibility criteria, please click here.